Mayan10/Mayan10/README.md

 <div align="center">
   <img src="https://komarev.com/ghpv/?username=Mayan10&style=for-the-badge&color=36BCF7" alt="Profile Views" />

-  **✨ "Innovation happens at the intersection of software and intelligence" ✨**
+  **✨ "The people who are crazy enough to think they can change the world are the ones who do." ✨**
 </div>